AllenDowney/Portfolio/cv.md

 ### Invited talks:

-Bentley University, “Learning to Love Bayesian Statistics”, June 2016.
+Bentley University, “Learning to Love Bayesian Statistics”, April 2016.

 University of Richmond, “Python as a way of thinking”, April 2016.